 An escape respirator is a respiratory protective device for emergency evacuations.
 These escape devices are composed by half-masks or hoods equipped with an ABEK specific filter.
-There are effective to protect their users against organic, inorganic (except carbon monoxide) and acid substances, sulfur and ammonia compounds and offer a 15 minutes lifetime (time to evacuate).
+Like gas masks, they are effective to protect their users against organic, inorganic (except carbon monoxide) and acid substances, sulfur and ammonia compounds but offer a 15 minutes lifetime (time to evacuate).

 As they are air purifying devices, an emergency escape respirator and emergency escape hood can only be used if the oxygen rate in ambient air is above 19% volume.

 Scsr – self-contained self-rescue device

 An SCSR - or self-contained self-rescuer - is an emergency solution safer than air purifying escape respirators.
 This respiratory protective equipment is a closed circuit atmosphere supplying respirator.
 This means that air is expired in the SCSR bag, then filtered and re-oxygenated, renewed to be breathable again.

 Because of their properties, SCSRs are perfectly suitable for confined space applications or for interventions in poorly oxygenated areas like mines.
 There are two categories of self-rescuer masks:

 .
 Chemical oxygen self-rescuer that uses a KO2 cartridge (potassium superoxide), which chemically reacts with the expired air in the bag to produce oxygen complement